-Named for Alfred R. Shands, Jr., MD, this award is presented each year to a United States or Canadian citizen who has made significant contributions to orthopaedics.
+Named for Alfred R. Shands, Jr., MD, this award is presented in odd numbered years to a United States or Canadian citizen who has made significant contributions to orthopaedics.
 This award recognizes the devotion of a significant portion of the professional lifetime to furthering knowledge in the fields of musculoskeletal disease.
 The Alfred R. Shands, Jr., MD Award is sponsored by the Orthopaedic Research Society.
 The ORS President chooses the award recipient.
 The ORS Board of Directors gives the final approval.

 From 1937 to 1969, he held the position of Medical Director of the Nemours Foundation for Crippled Children.
 He was not only instrumental in helping to establish the Alfred I. duPont Institute, but also served as its Surgeon-in-Chief from 1940 to 1962.